Zik-code/Time-Series-Dataset/README.md

 | **SWaT** | Real | MTS | 944,919 | 495,000 | 449,919 | 12.1 | 51 | Server machines monitoring |
 | WADI| Real | MTS | 1,221,372 | 1,048,571 | 172,801 | 5.99 | 127 | Astronomical studies |

-(Note: Only the anomaly rates of MSL, SWaT, and WADI datasets are explicitly mentioned in the reference document; the anomaly rates of other datasets are not specified in this document, hence marked with "-".)

 | Dataset | Train   | Test    | Dimensions | Anomalies (%) |
 | :-----: | :-----: | :-----: | :--------: | :-----------: |